 HOW TO GET TO SEEALPSEE LAKE

 The Seealpsee hike begins in Wasserauen for all of the possible routes.
-I’ll detail the most direct/popular route, the second most direct/forest route and then touch on other possibilities to include Seealpsee ion your Alpstein hiking itinerary.
+I’ll detail the most direct/popular route, and the second most direct/forest route and then touch on other possibilities to include Seealpsee in your Alpstein hiking itinerary.

 - The other way to reach Seealpsee is to continue on once you reach Ascher and hike down through the steep forest trail.
 Alternatively, you could be coming across from Bollenwees to Meglisalp and then venture down to Seealpsee.
 Lots of trails finish or start at Seealpsee so you can create a route that incorporates this beautiful lake into your itinerary.

 As I detailed above, the Seealpsee Lake hike can be done in a few ways.
-The best direct way is the forest hike which passes by a waterfall on an immersive trail beneath the trees.
+The ‘best’ direct way (in my opinion) is the forest hike which passes by a waterfall on an immersive trail beneath the trees.